kohya-ss/sd-scripts/README.md

   - Specify the learning rate and dim (rank) for each block.
   - See [Block-wise learning rates in LoRA](./docs/train_network_README-ja.md#階層別学習率) for details (Japanese only).

+- Training scripts can now output training settings to wandb or Tensor Board logs.
+Specify the `--log_config` option.
+PR [#1285](https://github.com/kohya-ss/sd-scripts/pull/1285)  Thanks to ccharest93, plucked, rockerBOO, and VelocityRa!
+  - Some settings, such as API keys and directory specifications, are not output due to security issues.

 - An option `--disable_mmap_load_safetensors` is added to disable memory mapping when loading the model's .safetensors in SDXL.
 PR [#1266](https://github.com/kohya-ss/sd-scripts/pull/1266) Thanks to Zovjsra!
   - It seems that the model file loading is faster in the WSL environment etc.
   - Available in `sdxl_train.py`, `sdxl_train_network.py`, `sdxl_train_textual_inversion.py`, and `sdxl_train_control_net_lllite.py`.